Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 The architecture-level methods score the architectures by measuring the properties positively related to architecture performance.
 Because they do not need to train any architecture, they can largely save time for performance evaluation.

-Many architecture-level methods have been proposed to efficiently evaluate the performance of the architecture.
+\textbf{Literature examples:} Many architecture-level methods have been proposed to efficiently evaluate the performance of the architecture, and we use the keywords ``zero-shot,'' ``scoring at initialization,'' and ``pruning at initialization'' to select them.
 For example, Mellor \textit{et al.}~\cite{mellor2020neural, mellor2021neural} proposed to quantify the activation overlap of different inputs for a network to score the untrained networks.
 The learnability of architectures is more strong when the activation for different inputs is well separated.
 They proposed an indicator based on input Jacobian correlation in~\cite{mellor2020neural}.
-Furthermore, they also devised using the Hamming distance to judge how dissimilar the two inputs are~\cite{mellor2021neural}.
+Furthermore, they also devised using the Hamming distance to judge how dissimilar the two inputs are in another version of this paper~\cite{mellor2021neural}.
 Xu \textit{et al.}~\cite{xu2021knas} assumed that the gradients can be used to evaluate the random-initialized networks.
 This is based on the observation that gradients can directly decide the convergence and generalization results.
 They presented the gradient kernel to take each layer as a basic unit.
 After that, the mean of the Gram matrix for each layer was computed to score the network.
 Lin \textit{et al.}~\cite{lin2021zen} averaged the Gaussian complexity of linear function in each linear region to measure the network expressivity.
 Zhou \textit{et al.}~\cite{zhou2022training} observed the synaptic diversity of multi-head self-attention in Vision Transformer (ViT) affects the performance notably.
-Based on the observation, they proposed an indicator to rank ViT architectures from the perspectives of synaptic diversity and synaptic saliency.
+Thus, they proposed an indicator to rank ViT architectures from the perspectives of synaptic diversity and synaptic saliency.
 Chen \textit{et al.}~\cite{chen2021neural} measured the architecture performance by analyzing the spectrum of the neural tangent kernel and the number of linear regions in the input space.
-Shu \textit{et al.}~\cite{shu2021nasi} used the neural tangent kernel to characterize the performance of the architectures.
+Shu \textit{et al.}~\cite{shu2021nasi} proposed an efficient approximation of the trace norm of NTK to alleviate the prohibitive cost of computing NTK and estimate the performance of neural architectures.

+\textbf{Advantages:} The architecture-level method can comprehensively evaluate the global characteristics of the architecture, such as hierarchy and connectivity.
+This helps capture the impact of architecture on performance.